kcl-ddh/kiln/docs/source/quickstart.rst

    ``KILN_HOME/webapps/root/content/xml/tei``.
 By default Kiln needs a TEI index.xml file at that location
 #.
 Reload the browser.
 It should now display the contents of the index file,
-   together with some very basid navigation.
+   together with some very basic navigation.

 Principles
 ----------